 Trader Joe’s UNEXPECTED CHEDDAR CHICKEN SAUSAGE

 I think these CHEDDAR CHICKEN SAUSAGES are a terrific addition to all the other chicken sausages that Trader Joe’s carries.
 In fact for me, these are so impressive I’d say these go right to the top of my list of all of TJ’s chicken sausages.
 I would buy these again.
-These are $4.49 a package (12 oz) PS – * I love the snap of a rea casing but if the pork casing turns you off, one reader writes he just removed the casing.
+These are $4.49 a package (12 oz) PS – * Personally I love the snap that a real traditional pork casing gives a sausage however if you don’t want it one reader writes he carefully peels off the casing before cooking them.

 https://www.traderjoes.com/home/products/pdp/unexpected-cheddar-chicken-sausage-074048